c0sm0void/Recover_Linux/README.md

 # Recover_Linux
- Script to recover deleted files (Linux Env. only)
+ Script to recover deleted files (Linux env. only)